fuegovic/LibreChat-Windows-Installer/README.md

 [GitHub - danny-avila/chatgpt-clone](https://github.com/danny-avila/chatgpt-clone)

 ⚠️ Due to some new features, this script no longer updates automatically.
-If you have used my installer before, please backup your .env keys (MONGO_URI and OPENAI_KEY) and reinstall from scratch. ⚠️
+If you have used my installer before, please backup your .env keys (MONGO_URI and OPENAI_KEY) and reinstall from scratch.

+⚠️ Also, if you need to update please follow this procedure, open with the shortcut, and select exit.
+Then open again with the shortcut and select update. (this is the safest way for now), it will be fixed in a future update.

 I apologize for the inconvenience.🌻